poonlonghei/poonlonghei.github.io/_pages/cv.md

 * February 2026 - Present: Acolyte, Master of Ceremonies and Interim Sacristan (Volunteering)
   * Our Lady of Annunciation Church
-  * Served as an Acolyte and Master of Ceremonies at Pilgrim Holy Masses, monthly parish Adoration, and other various parish liturgical ceremonies and events, assisting with the preparation, coordination, and smooth running of liturgical celebrations and ensuring that ceremonies were conducted reverently and according to the appropriate liturgical practices. <br /><br />Also served as Interim Sacristan when the Parish Sacristan was absent, assisting with the preparation of the sanctuary, sacred vessels, vestments, and other liturgical items, and ensuring that everything was properly arranged for Masses and other liturgical celebrations.
+  * Served as Acolyte, Master of Ceremonies, and Interim Sacristan, assisting with the preparation and reverent conduct of Masses, Adoration, and other liturgical celebrations
   * Walsingham, Norfolk, United Kingdom

 * June - July 2026: Summer Intern and Participant